Booleans And Curvature

 As you can see the geometric result was quite bad.
 This is due to the surfacing / curves ngons and the bevel on top.
 There are a couple of ways to fix this.

 -adding geometry around the area to isolate the normal shading.
 Bevel 2 segment w/ profile at 1.

 -removing doubles for double vertices in the same areas while merging near miss vertices

-This can require a small amout of work however we are always looking into ways to improve this.
+This can require a small amount of work however we are always looking into ways to improve this.